kcsaligumba/portfolio/README.md

 # portfolio
-A collection of personal projects developed throughout my academic and professional journey to showcase my skills in software development.
+A collection of personal projects developed throughout my academic and professional journey to showcase my skills in software development